Start dates: The UCL MBA is a classroom-based MBA, delivered online with multiple start dates. Terms begin in September, January, April and July.

 The UCL MBA online learning experience

-The UCL MBA was designed to be delivered online from the start, rather than retrofitted from an on-campus programme.
+The UCL MBA delivers an interactive, data-centric, future-focused curriculum to busy professionals wherever they are in the world.
+The programme was designed to be delivered online from the start, rather than retrofitted from an on-campus programme.
 You will find seamless technological integration, helpful tools and easy access to academics – all within a digital campus that fosters relationship-building and live collaboration.

 Orientations and immersions